rebine/Mantis_ImagePasteOnComment/README.md

 This is the plug-in for putting the images into the commentation.
 Because Patch1.2.0series did not have "EVENT_VIEW_BUG_ATTACHMENT" as a event, we add such function in Patch1.3.0 series.
 We added branch on mantisbt12.

-The images which uploaded to MantisBT, has its own ID, the preview of images will  be shown same width as the comment size if you write down that ID on %[file_ed].
+The images which uploaded to MantisBT, has its own ID, the preview of images will  be shown same width as the comment size if you write down that ID on %[file_id].

 ## About Rate